 "News about natural selection in action!
 Reddit home of the Darwin Awards: Population control volunteers.
 The tree of life is self-pruning!"

-So what are some the most frequent ways by which people earn Darwin Awards?
+So what are some of the most frequent ways people earn Darwin Awards?

 Trains